pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/classic-intermediate-route/README.md

 - Get the Bike Voucher, and Dig out to Cerulean City
 - Get the Bike from the Bike Shop and exit the shop

-Bike Menu:
+Menu:
-- Swap slot 2 Helix Fossil down 6 with Bicycle (2 below HM01)
+- Swap slot 2 Helix Fossil down 6 with Bicycle
 - Up 1 - Teach TM24 Thunderbolt over slot 3 (Leer or WG)
 - Slot 2 - Get on the bike, cut both trees to head east into Route 9